-Investment Income: IFFIm's average funds held in trust balance was US\$ 188 million higher during 2013 than during 2012.
-However, despite higher funds balances, IFFIm's investment income was US\$ 2 million lower primarily due to lower returns in 2013 from high grade investments and certain emerging market government bonds compared with 2012
+Investment Income: IFFIm's annualised daily rate of return was 0.09% lower during 2014 than during 2013.
+In addition, IFFIm's average funds held in trust balance was US\$ 25 million lower during 2014 than 2013.
+As a result, IFFIm's investment income was US\$ 1 million lower during 2014 than 2013.

-Programme Grants: IFFIm received no new funding requests from GAVI during 2013.
-However, as described in the Overview of Assets and Liabilities section above, IFFIm disbursed a total of US\$ 200 million to GAVI during the year.
-IFFIm continues to be an important source of funding for GAVI's programmes.
-The Programmes Funded By IFFIm section above describes the various GAVI programmes that IFFIm has helped to fund.
+Programme Grants: IFFIm received no new funding requests from Gavi during 2014.
+However, IFFIm continues to be an important source of funding for Gavi's programmes and forecasts that it will disburse over US\$ 1.2 billion to support Gavi programmes from 2015 to 2020.
+The Programmes Funded By IFFIm section above describes the various Gavi programmes that IFFIm has helped to fund.

-Financing Costs: As described in the Overview of Assets and Liabilities section above, IFFIm issued three new bonds and redeemed three bonds during 2013.
-The new bonds were issued at lower interest rates than the bonds that were redeemed, which resulted in lower financing costs in 2013.
-The decrease in financing costs was also due to exchange rate movements during 2013.
-IFFIm's financing costs are sensitive to exchange rate movements as most of IFFIm's bonds are denominated in currencies other than the United States dollar.
-The decrease in financing costs due to exchange rate movements was primarily the result of a stronger United States dollar relative to the Australian dollar and the South African rand during 2013.
+Financing Costs: As described in the Overview of Assets and Liabilities section above, IFFIm's bond redemptions exceeded proceeds from the new bond issuance during 2014.
+As a result, IFFIm's bonds payable decreased by US\$ 275 million during 2014, which resulted in lower financing costs in 2014.
+IFFIm's financing costs are sensitive to exchange rate movements as many of IFFIm's bonds are denominated in currencies other than the United States dollar, such as the Australian dollar and the South African rand.
+Therefore, financing costs also decrease due to a strengthening of the United States dollar relative to these currencies.

-Other Expenses: IFFIm's other expenses are comprised primarily of treasury management fees billed by the World Bank, legal fees, audit fees, consulting fees and administrative support services donated to IFFIm by GAVI.
-As there were no significant changes in the nature of IFFIm operations, its other expenses remained flat at US\$ 5 million from 2012 to 2013.
+Other Expenses: IFFIm's other expenses are comprised primarily of treasury management fees billed by the World Bank, legal fees, audit fees, consulting fees and administrative support services donated to IFFIm by Gavi.
+As there were no significant changes in the nature of IFFIm operations, its other expenses remained flat at US\$ 5 million from 2013 to 2014.